the-dev-collection/Fusion-AI/fusion-model-serving/my-blog.md

 Red Hat OpenShift AI 3.0 introduces a new inference architecture built around llm-d, which disaggregates the Prefill and Decode phases of LLM inference into separate, independently-scalable pod pools.
 Running this stack on IBM Fusion HCI further simplifies GPU, storage, and operator readiness for enterprise AI workloads.

-This blog walks through the prerequisites, the `LLMInferenceService` CR configuration with full Prefill-Decode separation, the authentication setup via Red Hat Connectivity Link, and three rounds of load testing with real Prometheus metrics.
+This blog walks through the prerequisites, the `LLMInferenceService` CR configuration with full Prefill-Decode separation, the authentication setup via Red Hat Connectivity Link, and two rounds of load testing with real Prometheus metrics.
 The model used was `mistralai/Ministral-3-8B-Instruct-2512`, deployed in the `llm-model-serving` namespace on IBM Fusion HCI running OpenShift 4.19+.

 ---